 - 1. Student Counselor/DSO will meet with the student and identify the problem. - 2.
 Student Counselor/DSO will talk to the student about the importance of attendance and maintaining their student status. - 3.
 Student Counselor/DSO will explain the entire probation procedure to the student. - 4.
 Student will sign a Promise Note stating that he/she will adhere to the stipulations of the Promise Note.

-Counselor and teacher monitor the attendance progress of student during this period.
+The student counselor and teacher will monitor the attendance progress of the student during this period.
 If the student shows improvement, the student will be taken off of probation, and the teacher will submit a student progress report to the student counselor.